CadenzaProject/how-share-software-github/collab/branch.md

 As we just saw, after protecting our `main` branch, we can't push directly to it.
 We need to create a new branch and then create a pull request to merge it into `main`.

+Wether you are working on a forked repository or a repository where you have write access, it is a good practice to create a new branch for each new feature or bug fix.

 Here, we will create a new branch called `feature-1` and push some changes to it.

+The recommended procedure to work on a new feature or bug fix is as follows:

+1. Create an `ISSUE` that describes what you want to do.
+Issues are not only for errors, but also for new features, improvements, and other tasks.

 ## Create a new branch